vetaCloud/express/README.md

 ```
 Axios is used to post the file to our server.
 HTTP would be integrated in subsequent versions

+Note: Before you can upload your files, you need to create a Route.
+Route is the directory that you will be uploading your files to.
+Click [here](https://dashboard.vetacloud.com/add-route) to create one.

 Your Private Key would be needed for the next process.
 You can get it [here](https://dashboard.vetacloud.com/api-key)

 # vetaCloud features avalable in Node JS